Carlosman1996/commsman/README.md

-Here is a more detailed `README.md` version that reflects both your current features and your broader future plans, without mentioning monetization or MVPs:

----

 # CommsMan

 **CommsMan** (Communication Manager) is a powerful, extensible tool for testing, monitoring, and managing industrial communication protocols.
 It is designed to help engineers and testers interact with embedded systems, PLCs, and other field devices via common industrial protocols.